bring/developer-site/content/api/shipping-guide_2/_index.md

 documentation:
   - title: Introduction
     content: |
-      The Shipping Guide API (Fraktguiden) for provides you with different shipping alternatives for your shipments.
+      The Shipping Guide API (Fraktguiden) provides you with different shipping alternatives for your shipments.
 If you request applicable shipping alternatives with all relevant details you will receive an object with the following data:

       - Prices
       - Estimated delivery times
+      - Alternative delivery times
       - GUI information

       The API returns the recommended way to present these shipping alternatives, meaning that the actual response can easily be shown in a web-shop checkout without any sorting or filtering and with human readable service texts.